robclark56/TransferWise_PHP_SimpleAPIclass/README.md

 * Create and save private.pem in the includes folder
 * Create and save [class_TransferWise.php](code/includes/class_TransferWise.php) in the includes folder
 * Create and save [test.php](code/test.php) in the main folder
+* Restrict the permissions of the private.pem file to 0400  (= User Read only)
-* Change the permissions on your includes folder to remove WRITE permission (e.g 0555)
+* Restrict the permissions of the includes folder to 0555
-* Change the permissions on your main folder to remove WRITE permission (e.g 0555)
+* Restrict the permissions of the main folder to 0555

 ### 3. Your Web Browser